Flag of Boston

 The flag of Boston consists of a sky blue field and the seal of the city of Boston, Massachusetts, United States, in the center.
 The flag is sometimes flown in a darker shade of blue, more of a turquoise.
 It was designed in 1913 and adopted by the Boston City Council on January 29, 1917.

 History

 The city flag was originally used in the 1913 Columbus Day celebration and other holidays in an unofficial capacity for three years until it was officially adopted by the city government on January 29, 1917.

-It uses the city seal, which was designed in 1823 and officially adopted in 1914.
-The motto contained within the seal are the Latin words Sicut Patribus Sit Deus Nobis, meaning "God be with us as he was with our fathers".
+The flag uses the city seal, which was designed in 1823 and officially adopted in 1914.
+The motto contained within the seal are the Latin words SICUT PATRIBUS SIT DEUS NOBIS, meaning "God be with us as he was with our fathers".
+Elsewhere in the seal are BOSTONIA CONDITA -1630- "Boston founded in AD 1630" and CIVITATIS REGIMINE DONATA 1822 "city incorporated in AD 1822" denoting the foundation and incorporation of the city respectively.

 The flag placed 133rd out of 150 city flags in a 2004 survey by the North American Vexillological Association, based on appearance.
 It is commonly categorized by vexillologists as a "seal on a bed sheet".